awslabs/sagemaker-debugger/README.md

 ## Overview
 [Amazon SageMaker Debugger](https://docs.aws.amazon.com/sagemaker/latest/dg/train-debugger.html) automates the debugging process of machine learning training jobs.
-From training jobs, Debugger allows you to run your own training script (Zero Script Change experience) using Debugger built-in features---`Hook` and `Rule`---to capture tensors, have flexibility to build customized `Hook`s and `Rule`s for configuring tensors as you want, and make the tensors available for analysis by saving in S3, all through a flexible and powerful API.
+From training jobs, Debugger allows you to run your own training script (Zero Script Change experience) using Debugger built-in features&mdash;`Hook` and `Rule`&mdash;to capture tensors, have flexibility to build customized `Hook`s and `Rule`s for configuring tensors as you want, and make the tensors available for analysis by saving in an [Amazon S3](https://aws.amazon.com/s3/?nc=sn&loc=0) bucket, all through a flexible and powerful API.
-The `smdebug` library powers Debugger by calling the saved tensors in S3 during the training job.
+The `smdebug` library powers Debugger by calling the saved tensors from the S3 bucket during the training job.

 `smdebug` retrieves and filters the tensors generated from Debugger such as gradients, weights, and biases. `smdebug` helps you develop better, faster and cheaper models by tracing the tensors and iterative model pruning.